theforeman/theforeman.org/plugins/foreman_discovery/2.0/index.md

 not specified.

 The *proxy.url* specifies URL of the Smart Proxy or Foreman depending on the previous setting.
-Both http and https schemes are supported.
+Currently only http scheme is supported, https will be added in the future.
 For backward compatibility, *foreman.url* is an alias for this setting.

 Once the APPEND line is modified properly, set the entry to be default via the ONTIMEOUT option: